ritish1912/E-Commerce-using-MERN/README.md

-# E-Commerce-using-MERN
+# Social-Media-WebApp-using-MERN

-E-commerce Web Application Powered by the MERN Stack
+Social-Media-WebApp Powered by the MERN Stack